After connecting a Bluetooth device to an iOS or Android device, you may encounter the following issues:

 If the default settings mentioned above conflict with the audio routes you want, you need to change them when connecting your iOS device to a Bluetooth device.
 For details, see Solutions.

 On an iOS device, the audio route for audio inputs and outputs must be the same.
 If you set the Bluetooth device as the audio route for recording, the system switches the audio route for playback to the Bluetooth device accordingly.

 A Bluetooth speaker can only record audio during a system phone call.
 If the app does not use the CallKit, the following happens:

 - Users who send audio streams cannot record or play audio through the Bluetooth speaker.

 - Users who only receive audio streams can only play audio through the Bluetooth speaker.

 Depending on which type of call you have an issue with, choose one of the following solutions to set the audio routes:

-- Before answering a phone call, change the audio route setting in Settings > General > Accessibility > Call Audio Routing.
-When you select the Bluetooth Headset option, all incoming calls will be answered through the Bluetooth device even if you press the answer button on the iPhone.
+Before answering a phone call, change the audio route setting in Settings: swipe down to reveal the search field, search Call Audio Routing, and change the audio route to Bluetooth Headset.
+All incoming calls will be answered through the Bluetooth device even if you press the answer button on the iPhone.